01 of 04

 Where to Stay in Napa Valley

 Napa Valley isn't very big, despite its magnum-sized reputation.
 It's just 27 miles from the town of Napa on the south end to Calistoga on the north and barely 3 miles between CA Hwy 29 and Silverado Trail, the only two north-south roads.
-You could stay anywhere and get to everywhere without too much trouble, but you'll have more fun if you match where you stay to your plans and preferences.
+You could stay anywhere and get everywhere without too much trouble, but you'll have more fun if you match where you stay with your plans and preferences.

 To help you do that, we've summarized the most important characteristics of each Napa Valley town, from a standpoint of deciding where to stay in Napa Valley.
 They're listed from south to north:

 Continue to 2 of 4 below.